k3jph/k3jph.github.io/coat-of-arms.md

 This format omits the helm, crest, mantling, and motto.
 The Letters Patent expressly allow the arms to be borne in banner form; this particular square rendering was prepared after the grant and was not separately granted.
-Its 1:1 proportions distinguish it from the longer standard and from the gold, blue, and white livery flag shown below.
+Its one-to-one proportions distinguish it from the longer standard and from the gold, blue, and white livery flag shown below.